franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 The information in the banners provides scheduling details, such as:

-- The related work package that determines the start date in automatic mode (predecessor or child).
+- When a related work package (predecessor or child) is setting the dates for the current work package in automatic scheduling mode
-- Significant gaps between a predecessor and successor when the successor is in manual mode.
+- If there is a gap between predecessors and the current work package in manual mode
-- Overlapping dates between a predecessor and successor in manual mode.
+- If there are overlapping dates between predecessors and the current work package in manual mode

 ![Examples of four possible date picker information banners in OpenProject](openproject_user_guide_date_picker_banner_examples.png)